HTB Labs — Tier 1 — “Three” Machine Walkthrough | By CyberAlp0

 Walkthrough:

-Since the server is configured to read the files that is written in PHP, we will be trying to upload a PHP shell to the server through connecting to the AWS s3 buckets.
+Since the server is configured to read the files that are written in PHP, we will be trying to upload a PHP shell to the server by connecting to the AWS s3 buckets.

-we will be using the webshells command in Kali Linux in order to copy this shell into the server.
+we will be using the webshells command in Kali Linux to copy this shell into the server.

-Webshells is an executable file that is located in a subdirectory in the path /usr/share.
-There are many PHP webshells, We will only be using the “php-reverse-shell.php”. we will use the command nano in order to modify the IP address.
+Web shells is an executable file that is located in a subdirectory in the path /usr/share.
+There are many PHP webshells, We will only be using the “php-reverse-shell.php”. we will use the command nano to modify the IP address.

 Follow the Following Steps: